Innovation and collaborative, synchronized program management for new programs

-Success factors in the implementation of the Siemens PLM Software’s quality management solution at GF Automotive included:
+Success factors in the implementation of the Siemens Digital Industries Software’s quality management solution at GF Automotive included:

 “The introduction of QMS has enabled us to increase the transparency of quality management at Georg Fischer,“ says Michael Edbauer, head of quality management and logistics at GF Automotive.
 “Following implementation of the individual modules and monitoring of the corrective actions put in place, we saw an increase in customer satisfaction.”